JSekellick/phase-0-wsl2-env-windows-subsystem-linux/README.md

 1. Open the "Visual Studio Code" application using the "Start" menu
 2. Click "View" in the toolbar, then click "Extensions" in the dropdown menu, or use the shortcut `<Control>` + `<Shift>` + `X`
-3. Search for "Remote - WSL" and click on the item in the list with the same name (Note: the description should start with "Open any folder in the Windows Subsystem for Linux (WSL) …")
+3. Search for "WSL" and click on the item in the list with the same name (Note: the description should start with "Open any folder in the Windows Subsystem for Linux (WSL) …")
 4. Click the "Install" button near the top of the page